-The entire distance covered by the certified map (A) of location through the reservation is 53.26 miles, on which six stations, one for about every 8\frac{3}{4} miles, are designated, and for which 341.98 acres, including right of way, are alleged to be required, equivalent to about 57 acres for each depot or station, or an average of 34 acres, without right of way.
+The entire distance covered by the certified map (A) of location through the reservation is 53.26 miles, on which six stations, one for about every 84 miles, are designated, and for which 341.98 acres, including right of way, are alleged to be required, equivalent to about 57 acres for each depot or station, or an average of 34 acres, withwere allowed, averaging 26 acres each, exclusive of right of way.

-In the agreement with the Crow Indians in Montana, August 22, 1881, through whose reservation this same railroad runs for a distance of 118 miles, ten stations were allowed, averaging 26 acres each, exclusive of right of way.
+In the agreement with the Crow Indians in Montana, August 22, 1881, through whose reservation this same railroad runs for a distance of 118 miles, ten stations

 The right-of-way act of 1875 (18 Stat., 482) allows "not to exceed in amount 20 acres for each station to the extent of one station for each 10 miles of its road."
-By the same act, the right of way allowed is limited to "100 feet on each side of the central line of said road," whilst the right of way to the Northern Pacific Railroad (13 Stat., 365) is to the extent of 200 feet in width on each side of said railroad, where it may pass through the public domain, including all necessary ground for station build-
+By the same act the right of way allowed is limited to "100 feet on each side of the central line of said road," whilst the right of way to the Northern Pacific Railroad (13 Stat., 365) is to the extent of 200 feet in width on each side of said railroad, where it may pass through the public domain, including all necessary ground for station buildings, &c.

+ings, &c.
 By telegram of the first instant, addressed to Hon.
-Martin Maginnis, and repeated to this department by him, the Northern Pacific Railroad Company signified its willingness to accept a right of way 200 feet wide through the reservation.
+Martin Maginnis, and repeated to this Department by him, the Northern Pacific Railroad Company signified its willingness to accept a right of way 200 feet wide through the reservation.